Patient Cooperation Committee The 1st Patient Organization Advisory Board

 One of the specific activities is telephone consultation, in which non-medical staff members of COML have received approximately 58,000 consultations to date.
 COML staff, who are not medical professionals, have received about 58,000 calls so far, and they offer advice based on their true feelings, such as "I am feeling anxious because of the shift from inpatient to outpatient treatment.
 Recently, the number of patients with mental illnesses has been increasing, and we are working to accept the thoughts and feelings of these people and help them feel better.
 The average time per phone consultation is more than 40 minutes, sometimes exceeding one and a half hours.

-The second activity is the Patient School, which we started in January 1991.
+The second activity is called "Patients' School," which started in January 1991.
 We also present topics, but the main focus is the exchange of opinions among participants, which we have done mainly through group discussions.
 Recently, the number of people who go out to speak, even if they have to spend money, has been decreasing.
 We believe this is due to the fact that we live in an age when information can be easily obtained on the Internet.
 Still, topics for which there are no answers or medical costs are not listed anywhere, so on the contrary, the number of participants tends to increase.

 The third is the SP (Simulated Patient) activity, which we started in 1992.
-Objective clinical competency examinations, including medical interviews, have become mandatory in medical, dental, and pharmacy schools, and we participate in medical education as a partner for medical interviews. in response to the POST-CC-OSCE (Post Clinical Examination OSCE) starting in 2020, trials began in FY2017.
+Objective clinical competency examinations, including medical interviews, have become mandatory in medical, dental, and pharmacy schools, and we are participating in medical education as a partner for medical interviews. trials began in FY2017 in response to the POST-CC-OSCE (Post Clinical Examination OSCE) starting in 2020.
 We are also involved in the hospital exploration program.

 We are also involved in hospital expeditions.
 This activity was started in 1994 in order to improve hospitals from the viewpoint of patients, who are the users of hospitals, and to communicate the issues that hospitals face through actual hospital tours and visits.
 Recently, we have been approached by large hospitals such as Keio University Hospital and Chiba University Hospital.